10 Cast Iron Skillet Steak Tips for Perfect Restaurant-Style Results

 Dry The Meat Well

 The day before you cook the steak, remove it from its packaging and pat it dry with paper towels.
 You want the steak to brown and sear immediately, not release water and steam or boil.
+You are also preparing the surface for the dry brine or salting process.
+A dry steak surface also helps with caramelization.

 Dry Brine Overnight

 One approach to getting the softest steak is to dry brine overnight.
 Dry brining means seasoning the steak with salt or a slat mixture and setting it aside so that the salt is absorbed into the meat, dissolving proteins and thus tenderizing the steak.
-You’ll notice that a dry brined steak has a deeper color because of this process.
+You’ll notice that a dry-brined steak has a deeper color because of this process.

 To dry brine a steak, you need kosher salt, because the crystal size facilitates absorption into the steak’s outer layer.
 You also need freshly ground coarse black pepper.